 Men’s skincare is not just a new and emerging trend.
 Men are and have always been, just as interested in skincare and preserving their good looks as women.

 Half the joy is, of course, the vocabulary – women’s skincare lulls you into lavender-laced indulgence.
-Men’s on the other hand – are all super-charged, penetrating, extra strength, and macho scrubbing.
+On the other hand, men are all super-charged, penetrating, extra strength, and macho scrubbing.

 But vocabulary aside, skin really is a science, especially when it comes to how men’s skin differs from women.

 Fortunately, us good folks at the Naked Chemist have got you covered.
 We are going to help you decode, what skincare means for the well-appointed modern man.